 The VingCard 2800 Front Desk System provides a simple, secure, and convenient way to manage access control needs.
 The system can be configured in various ways, ranging from single card readers at doors or elevators to complex controls over door locks and elevator call buttons.
 A complete system includes the following components:

 - Control panel – where all commands are sent from, like system programming and changing access privileges for users.
-It also displays messages if there’s any trouble with your doors or elevators (see below).
+It also displays messages about any trouble with your doors or elevators (see below).

 Before troubleshooting the VingCard 2800 Front Desk System, please check the following: